kyle-patterson/azure-sdk/docs/policies/reviewprocess.md

     * Some teams also prepare a PowerPoint introductions
 * Link to the service REST APIs, if applicable/available.
 * Champion scenario samples
-    * Code is appreciated but optional.
-Pseudocode is fine.
+    * Code demonstrating how customers would be expected to engage with the API is **strongly encouraged**.
+This sample code may uploaded to ApiView or provided in the issue.
     * See “Champion scenarios” section below for definition
     * [Sample example](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/textanalytics/Azure.AI.TextAnalytics/samples/Sample1_DetectLanguage.md)
         * Should be added to library’s sample folder ([example](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/textanalytics/Azure.AI.TextAnalytics/samples))